 The process had its ups and downs.
 I applied in February and after completing the application form, including all my childcare experience and visiting a lovely lady from the agency my profile went live to all the families in America.
-I was going on holiday and wanted to choose a family before I went.
+Before I went on my holiday, I wanted to make sure I had a family so I wouldn’t be stressed on holiday.
 I would say I rushed into it and should have taken more time.
-I had interest from families from New York, Texas, California and more.
-It was a crazy and scary process because it was an important decision that would effect a year or more of my life
+I had interest from families from New York, Texas, California, and more.
+It was a crazy and scary process because it was an important decision that would affect a year or more of my life

 How long did it take to get a family?

 It took me a few weeks to get a family as I wanted to have everything sorted before I went on my week holiday to Rome, Budapest, and Prague.
 I chose the first family that showed interest when my profile went live.